foudfou/sjail/README.md

 Provides:

 1. a straightforward script to create/destroy jails
-2. recipes in the form of shell scripts
+2. recipes in the form of Dockerfile-like shell scripts to customize jails

 ## Motivation

 - Easy to understand.
 - Limited rigid feature set:
   - Leverage jail(8) as much as possible;
-  - Thin jails only;
+  - ZFS thin jails only;
-  - Networking via cloned loopback interface or shared interface;
+  - Networking via shared interface or cloned loopback interface and `pf`;

 ## Usage